-CSD’s mission is to contribute to enhancing the security and resilience of the nation’s critical information infrastructure and the Internet by (1) developing and delivering new technologies, tools and techniques to enable DHS and the U.S. to defend, mitigate and secure current and future systems, networks and infrastructure against cyberattacks; (2) conduct and support technology transition and (3) lead and coordinate research and development (R&D) among the R&D community which includes department customers, government agencies, the private sector and international partners.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) cyber mission contributes to enhancing the security and resilience of the nation’s critical information infrastructure and the internet by (1) developing and delivering new technologies, tools and techniques to enable DHS and the U.S. to defend, mitigate and secure current and future systems, networks and infrastructure against cyberattacks; (2) conduct and support technology transition and (3) lead and coordinate research and development (R&D) among the R&D community which includes Department customers, government agencies, the private sector and international partners.

-CSD's work serves a wide range of customers by coordinating and cooperating with partners within the department and at other federal agencies, state and municipal administrations and first responders, private sector companies in a wide range of industries, Internet security researchers around the world and universities and national laboratories.
-CSD works to create partnerships between government and private industry, the venture capital community and the research community.
+S&T serves a wide range of customers by coordinating and cooperating with partners within DHS, other federal agencies, state and municipal administrations, and first responders and private sector companies in a wide range of industries, internet security researchers around the world, and universities and national laboratories.
+S&T creates partnerships between government and private industry, the venture capital community and the research community to build new cyber defense capabilities and identify potential new approaches..

 Connect with us!